Kelly Groucutt: Electric Light Orchestra

 During the mid-to-late 1980s, Groucutt worked further on his solo career, including the We Love Animals EP in 1985 to benefit the RSPCA.
+One of his songs from the EP, "The Fox", was later reworked for the ELO Part II album Moment of Truth.

 Groucutt played a Gibson G3 bass as well as a Fender Precision Bass, an Ovation acoustic guitar and Hofner 500/1 bass guitar during much of his tenure in Electric Light Orchestra.

 OrKestra

-In the late 1980s, he and former band mate Mik Kaminski formed the group OrKestra.
-The pair quickly became dissatisfied with the poor promotion and record label the band received, especially as their first album, Beyond The Dream was delayed.
+In the late 1980s, he and former band mate Mik Kaminski formed the group Player, a name soon revised to OrKestra to avoid confusion with the existing rock band of the same name.
+Groucutt and Kaminski eventually became dissatisfied with the poor promotion and record label the band received, especially as their first album, Beyond The Dream was delayed.
 Though at least one song was ready for use in the 1989 film Summer Job, the album itself was not released until 1991.
 By that point, Kaminski and Groucutt, joined by fellow ELO member Hugh McDowell, had guest starred in a tour with ELO Part II.
-In 1992, Groucutt and Kaminski both joined ELO Part II.
+In 1992, Groucutt and Kaminski dissolved OrKestra and joined ELO Part II full-time.

-In 1993, the group's second album, Roll Over Beethoven was released under the OrKestra name, though by that point the band was seemingly defunct.
+In 1993, the group's second album, Roll Over Beethoven was released under the OrKestra name.
 It included more material from Groucutt and Kaminski's tenure in the band.
-It is unknown if OrKestra continued on after the two left.

 ELO Part II and The Orchestra

-During his time in ELO Part II, Groucutt frequently shared lead vocal duties with Neil Lockwood, Phil Bates, Peter Haycock, and Eric Troyer.
-However, Haycock and Lockwood both left the band shortly after Groucutt's arrival.
+Initially joining Part II as a guest during a 1991 tour (in which he shared lead vocals with Eric Troyer, Peter Haycock and Neil Lockwood), Groucutt eventually became a full-time member of the band in 1992, shortly prior to Lockwood and Haycock's departures.
+Groucutt would alternate lead vocal duties with Troyer and newly-hired guitarist Phil Bates for much of the group's remaining lifespan.
 When the group released Moment of Truth, Groucutt contributed the song "The Fox", and co-wrote "Blue Violin" and "Twist of the Knife".
 Groucutt also appeared on the live albums Performing ELO's Greatest Hits Live and One Night - Live in Australia.

-While Groucutt was primarily the group's bassist, during some songs he would play guitar instead.
+While Groucutt was primarily the group's bassist, some live performances feature songs in which he would switch to guitar.

-When Bev Bevan sold his half of the rights to ELO back to Jeff Lynne in 1999, Groucutt chose to remain with the group.
-It was renamed The Orchestra, in an attempt to get past Lynne's refusal to allow this group to bank on the past reputation of Groucutt, Kaminski, and Clark.
-He again made writing contributions to the group's next album, No Rewind, by co-writing the closing track, "Before We Go".
+When Bev Bevan sold his half of the rights to ELO back to Jeff Lynne in 1999, Groucutt chose to remain with the group, which was renamed The Orchestra.
+He again made writing contributions to the group's next album, No Rewind, by co-writing the closing track, "Before We Go", on which he also sang lead vocals.

 Personal life

-Kelly Groucutt was married twice.
-His first marriage produced three sons (Christopher, Steven, and Robin) and a daughter (Jenny).
-The birth of his fourth child was around the same time he began to depart from ELO.
+Groucutt was married twice.
 In 2006, Groucutt wed Anna-Maria Bialaga.
 They remained married until his death.